 Sometimes the door to new insight is not only unlocked but opened, and yet one refuses to go through.

-Sir Arthur Conan Doyle, the creator of the savagely rational Sherlock Holmes, was not so rational in his personal life.
+Sir Arthur Conan Doyle, the creator of the ferociously rational Sherlock Holmes, was not so rational in his personal life.
 He was famously deceived by the 1917 Cottingley Fairies hoax, photos of palm-sized fairies dancing with two girls in the town of Cottingley, England (I’ve written more on Conan Doyle and that hoax here).

 Perhaps sorrow overrode common sense.
 Conan Doyle had been pushed into depression by the deaths of a number of family members during and shortly after World War I, and he saw the new spiritualism movement as a way to contact them.